top of page

 profile_Anjana Ramamurthi_edited_edited_edited.jpg

-Anjana started her journey with ACT in 2015 when she volunteered with the Fireside Friendship Club, and with reunification therapy.
+Anjana is a licensed clinical social worker.
+She started her journey with ACT in 2015 when she volunteered with the Fireside Friendship Club, and with reunification therapy.
 She has a Masters in Psychological Counseling from Bangalore University (India) and a Certificate of Advanced Graduate Studies in Psychology, Education and Community from Northeastern University (Boston, MA).
-She completed her MSW from Simmons University in 2020 and has been an Associate clinical Social Worker with the agency since April 2020.
+She completed her MSW from Simmons University in 2020.
 Having grown up in India, Anjana is interested in understanding cultural diversity and the role that it plays in therapy.
 Anjana has worked with different populations in India and the US ranging from children as young as 4 to adults.
 She takes on an eclectic approach drawing on multiple techniques and approaches as fits the client and situation.
 She believes in "meeting the client where they are"; and has a strengths based supportive orientation.

 Asminda Sousa